-- Director that meets the independence requirements pursuant to Section 148 of the Financial Services Act. - Director that meets the independence requirements pursuant to section 13 of the Treasury Decree no. 169 dated November 23, 2020.
+Director that meets the independence requirements pursuant to Section 148 of the Financial Services Act.

-- Director that meets the independence requirements pursuant to Section 2, recommendation 7, of the Italian Corporate Governance Code. - Also elected as General Manager by the Board of Directors on 15 April 2021.
+- Director that meets the independence requirements pursuant to section 13 of the Treasury Decree no. 169 dated November 23, 2020. - (3) Director that meets the independence requirements pursuant to Section 2, recommendation 7, of the Italian Corporate Governance Code.